-More whales strand in New Zealand, bringing total to 650
+More than 200 whales swim away after New Zealand stranding

-WELLINGTON, New Zealand (AP) — A new pod of 240 whales swam aground at a remote New Zealand beach on Saturday just hours after weary volunteers managed to refloat a different group of whales following an earlier mass stranding.

-In total, more than 650 pilot whales have beached themselves along a 5 kilometer (3 mile) stretch of coastline over two days on Farewell Spit at the tip of the South Island.
-About 335 of the whales are dead, 220 remain stranded, and 100 are back at sea.
+"You could hear the sounds of splashing, of blowholes being cleared, of sighing," said Cheree Morrison, a magazine writer and editor who first stumbled upon the whales.
+"The young ones were the worst.
+Crying is the only way to describe it."

+Volunteers managed to refloat the surviving whales from that stranding on Saturday, only to hear of a second mass stranding hours later.

-Department of Conservation Golden Bay Operations Manager Andrew Lamason said they are sure they're dealing with a new pod because they had tagged all the refloated whales from the first group and none of the new group had tags.
+Department of Conservation spokesman Andrew Lamason said they were sure they were dealing with a separate pod because they had tagged all the refloated whales from the first group and none of the new group had tags.

-The news was devastating for hundreds of volunteers who had come from around the country to help with the initial group of 416 stranded whales that was found early Friday, many of them already dead.

-Volunteers are planning to return Sunday to help refloat as many healthy whales as they can.
+In recent days volunteers have formed human chains in the water to try to stop the creatures from beaching themselves again.
+The volunteers were warned that one of the whales had been found with marks that looked like a shark bite.

 Officials will soon need to turn to the grim task of disposing of hundreds of carcasses.